IBM/ML-Pipelines-101/README.md

 #### 2.3.
 End to End ML Pipeline with Gender Classification
 In [this notebook](notebooks/ml-pipeline.ipynb) we will create an End to End Machine Learning Pipeline that preprocesses the data and trains the PyTorch Gender Classification model.
-Then, it applies the fast gradient attack and AIF360 bias detection to generate metrics for this model to evaluate its robustness and fairness.
-Finally, it will deploy the model using KFServing which leverages KNative in the background to serve models in a serverless environment.
+Then, it applies the fast gradient attack and AIF360 bias detection that generate metrics for this model to evaluate its robustness and fairness.
+Finally, it deploys the model using KFServing which leverages KNative in the background to serve models in a serverless environment.

 If you are using Watson Studio, you can load this notebook with the below URL link.